mtmoncur/deepracer_env/README.md

 # Deep Racer Env

 This repository contains a simulator for AWS Deep Racer.
-At this point all of the just my personal guessing.
-It runs using pyOpenGL, pygame, and gym, and it currently must create a window to run.
+At this point all of the constants are just my personal guessing.
+It runs using shapely, pyOpenGL, pygame, and gym, and it currently must create a window to run.

 ### Training with PPO